 Before you restore a VM from, check the following prerequisites:

 - You can restore a VM from a backup that has at least one successfully created restore point.

 - When you restore a VM to its initial location and the original VM is still running, Veeam Backup & Replication will power off the original VM and restore only the disks included in the backup file.
 All other disks and VM configuration will not be changed.

-- On non-Microsoft Windows SMB3 storages, for example, Tintri, Veeam Backup & Replication may display the "Failed to disable integrity bit on disk N" warning during VM restore.
-You can ignore this warning for non-Microsoft Windows SMB3 storages.
+- On non-Microsoft Windows SMB3 storage, for example, Tintri, Veeam Backup & Replication may display the "Failed to disable integrity bit on disk N" warning during VM restore.
+You can ignore this warning for non-Microsoft Windows SMB3 storage.